status-im/nimbus-eth2/docs/the_nimbus_book/src/doppelganger-detection.md

 If any activity is detected, the node shuts down with exit code 129.

-Because detection depends on network detection, there are cases where it may fail to find duplicate validators even though they are live - you should never use it as a mechanism for running redundant setups!
+Because detection depends on network detection, there are cases where it may fail to find duplicate validators even though they are live.
+You should never use it as a mechanism for running redundant setups!

 ## Command line